 Did you recognize those?
 Love them or not, you know them.
 (And just in case you weren’t quite sure, they were from Target, BMW, Visa, and Olive Garden, respectively.)

 Mass marketing isn’t right for every product or service.
+Marketing agency pricing, lack of specific targeting, and lack of focus on specific teams can mean that mass marketing can miss the mark for today's marketers.
 Modern marketing tools have evolved in capability and decreased in cost to the point that marketing messages can be spread farther and wider than before, which can be a double-edged sword.
-It’s great to reach lots of people, but sometimes it’s better to market to one group and do it exceptionally well.
+It’s great to reach lots of people and a broader market, but sometimes it’s better to target one group and do it exceptionally well.

 Anytime!
 Use niche marketing strategies when a company is launching, when it’s being reinvented, or because a niche market is exactly what the brand was designed to address.

 Online, in person, word-of-mouth, by mail, via text — the options are nearly endless.
-One tip: Personal engagement tends to be most effective, so in person and word-of-mouth niche marketing strategies will likely return greater results.
+One tip: Personal engagement tends to be most effective, so in-person and word-of-mouth niche marketing strategies will likely return greater results for a targeted audience.

-Brands that use niche marketing may have successfully identified a market that isn’t being served, or may find their product or service is used in a new way by a market they didn’t know existed.
-It’s often used by direct to consumer (D2C) companies.
+Brands that use niche marketing may have successfully identified a market that isn’t being served or found their specific product or service is used in a new way by a market they didn’t know existed.
+It’s often used by direct-to-consumer (D2C) companies.
 Think infomercials, newly popular shoe companies, Etsy sellers, that kind of thing.

 There are many ways to implement niche marketing: word-of-mouth campaigns, direct mail, social messages, targeted events, and more.
 Let’s talk about some successful niche marketing examples.
 Some of these brands are familiar and some may surprise you...